antpearson/Mixd-CSS-Framework/README.md

 - *modules.scss*
 - **This is where the bulk of your CSS will go** and contains objects &amp; modules
-- **Objects** are abstractions, created as classes to provide one element of styling e.g. `.nav-inline` turns lists inline
+- **Objects** are abstractions, created as classes to provide one re-useable element of styling e.g. `.nav-inline` turns lists inline
-- **Modules** are an extension of objects but are more specific e.g. `.nav-tertiary`.
+- **Modules** are an extension of objects but are more specific parts of a page e.g. `.nav-tertiary`.
 The two are used/work together
 - Modules sit inside layout components and can be moved to a different part of the page without breaking
 - When building modules consider existing objects, future reuse and create abstractions if necessary
 - **Don't modify a base object** once created.
 Either extend it for your module or don't use it